kubernetes-sigs/network-policy-api/docs/userstories/ClusterNetworkPolicy/Tenant_Namespace_Isolation.md

 ### Summary

-As a cluster admin, I want to isolate all the tenants (modeled as Namespaces) in my cluster from each other.
-This means that all across-Namespace traffic is denied if each tenant is assigned a single Namespace.
+As a cluster admin, I want to isolate all the tenants (modeled as Namespaces or as groups of Namespaces) in my cluster from each other.
+This means that all across-Tenant traffic is denied unless a special exception is configured.
+The next 2 sections describe the target tenancy model that is desired.

 ### Description